Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

       Game area has also display showing users countdown timer and number of their flips.
     * button Restart that allows the user to return to the modal window with difficulty options,
     * button Main Menu that allows the user to return to Home Page.
-    * modal window with results of the game, opening when game is finished, with buttons Main Menu and Ok.
+    * final modal page with results of the game, opening when game is finished, with buttons Main Menu and Ok.

 ## Features left to implement